Empowering Local Energy Solutions

 If you're buying an EV and charger, understanding voltage platforms can help you explain fast-charging benefits.

-ELECTRICITY RATE VARY
+ELECTRICITY RATES VARY

 Electricity rates are subject to many factors, including the region where you live, the time of year, and even the time of day when peak charges apply.
 For the most part, electricity usage and costs are at their lowest late at night.
 That’s good news for anyone considering an EV.
 “While shoppers worry about access to public charging stations, they need to know that as much as 90% of electric car charging is done overnight at home.”
 “The cheapest way to charge your electric car is almost always at home, overnight.
 Some utilities have special low rates for the overnight period when their demand is lightest.”